steffengrahl/modulwahl/README.md

 Contribution
 ---

 Please do not contribute.
 This is just a proof-of-concept to demonstrate how I would start an app like this.
-I will not accept any pull requests.
+I will not accept any issues or pull requests.

 Authors
 ---